paepke/emencia-django-newsletter/README.rst

 Work in progress
 ================

-My notes on work done so far, and work to be done... mostly to be done ;-)
+My (marshalc) notes on work done so far, and work to be done... mostly to be done ;-)

   * Combined the verification process into the basic subscription form.
      * Still needs the normal subscribe form modifying and the urls unmangling.